 Everything you need to know

 LeaseHelper charges a one-time fee of $39 per lease.
 No subscription, no recurring fees, no account required.
-Compare that to LegalZoom at $99-200, Rocket Lawyer at $40/month, or a real estate attorney at $300-500.
+Compare that to alternatives that typically run more — LegalZoom around $99-200, Rocket Lawyer around $40/month, or a real estate attorney often $300-500.
 You pay once and own your lease forever.

-Yes — all 50 states including California, Texas, Florida, New York, Illinois, Pennsylvania, Ohio, Georgia, Michigan, Washington, and every other state.
-Each lease includes the correct security deposit limits, return timelines, entry notice requirements, and required disclosures for your specific state.
+Yes — you can generate a lease for any of the 50 states, including California, Texas, Florida, New York, Illinois, Pennsylvania, Ohio, Georgia, Michigan, Washington, and every other state.
+Each draft is tailored to your specific state and designed to include common state-specific terms such as security deposit provisions, return timelines, entry notice, and disclosures.
+Review and verify these against your state's current rules before use.

 Your lease includes: parties and property details, lease term and rent amount, security deposit terms per your state law, late fee policy, pet policy, utilities, maintenance responsibilities, entry notice requirements, no-smoking and subletting rules, state-required disclosures, termination notice requirements, and signature lines for all parties.
 A move-in condition checklist is also included at no extra charge.